DuyDinhVan/DuyDinhVan.github.io/index.md

 - Have experience in Postgres optimization with (PgBouncer, Pgpool) and replication.
 - Relevant OS knowledge: Linux, Windows.
 - Have experience in training and management team (4~5 members).
-- Have experience in working as a freelancer so can manage time and multitask.
 - Have experience in Odoo 11 to 16 and migrate from Odoo 12 CE to Odoo 14 CE.
 - Have good teamwork skill and high sense of responsibility.
 - Basic English for reading and researching technical documents.